-Here's the best of what Amazon has to offer for kids tech

-Best Amazon devices for kids Android Central 2021
+Best Amazon devices for kids 2022

 For years now, Amazon has made some of the best Android tablets for kids and continuously improves that lineup.
-Along with hardware enhancements, Amazon Kids+ is the software that not only gives access to over 20,000 books, games, and videos, more importantly, it features excellent parental controls that are always getting better.
-So, while tablets might be the devices most commonly thought of, there are other great products for kids from Amazon to consider as well.
+Along with hardware enhancements, Amazon Kids+ is the software that not only gives access to over 20,000 books, games, and videos, but more importantly, it features excellent parental controls that are always getting better.
+So, while tablets might be the most commonly thought of, there are other great products for kids from Amazon to consider.
 So, here are the best Amazon devices for kids that will help keep the little ones entertained and possibly even learn a thing or two.

-Best tablet for younger kids: Fire HD 8 Kids
+Fire HD 8 Kids

-Though the Amazon Fire HD 8 Kids isn't the least expensive tablet option from the company, that would be the Fire 7 Kids; it is currently only $10 more but offers far more value in its capabilities.
+Though the Amazon Fire HD 8 Kids isn't the least expensive tablet option from the company, that would be the Fire 7 Kids; it is currently only $10 more but offers far more value in its capabilities and why is one of our favorite Android tablets for kids.
 Regardless of which Amazon tablet you choose for your child, it will have the same software options.
 Still, the differences come down to screen size and the internal hardware that will ultimately affect the device's overall performance.

 The Fire HD 8 Kids has an 8-inch high-definition screen that looks great, and it's the perfect size for younger kids.
 The display's clarity and size are going to be helpful as your child begins to read, and thanks to the rubberized foam case, there's plenty of grip to hang onto the tablet.
 For those times when it's best just to prop up the screen to watch a fun educational show, the built-in kickstand will get ready.